davidmcq137/JetiLuaDFM/DFM-Maps-CHANGELOG.md

 2. Prior versions such as the
 	original 7.24 release will still be available on the website, though we do recommend updating to this version.
-To do that, go back to our map generator website, create a Jeti repo with your fields, confirm the repo URL is still properly stored in Jeti Studio configuration, then use the TX Lua App manager to uninstall and re-install DFM-Maps.
+To do that, go back to our map generator website.
+Please be sure to reload or refresh the page to make sure you have the latest version of the website code and create a new Jeti repo with your fields.
+Next confirm that your repo URL is still properly stored in Jeti Studio configuration, and then use Studio's TX Lua App manager to uninstall and re-install DFM-Maps.

 3. In addition to supporting app installation with Jeti studio, we now also offer a zipfile for manual installation of the app and